kinglzx2023/source-code-for-PII-and-momentum/README.md

-# source code for Enhancing Orthogonality of Parameter Vectors to Improve Generalization in Deep Neural Networks with Momentum Optimizers
+# source code for "Enhancing Orthogonality of Parameter Vectors to Improve Generalization in Deep Neural Networks with Momentum Optimizers"